ElucidataInc/ElMaven/README.md

 Existing bugs and feature requests can be found on [El-maven github issue page](https://github.com/ElucidataInc/ElMaven/issues).
 Please search existing bugs and feature requests before you file a bug or request a feature.

 ## Documentation
-Please refer to Gitwiki for El maven user documentation.
+Elmaven user documentation can be found on the [GitWiki](https://github.com/ElucidataInc/ElMaven/wiki) page.

 ## Contributing
 You are welcome to contribute.
-Please go through Elmaven’s contributing guidelines and for coding guidelines, please contact Elucidata team.
+Please go through our [contributing guidelines](https://github.com/ElucidataInc/ElMaven/blob/develop/CONTRIBUTING.md) and [code of conduct](https://github.com/ElucidataInc/ElMaven/blob/develop/CODE_OF_CONDUCT.md).
 These guidelines include directions for coding standards, opening issues and development guidelines.

 Pull requests must include relevant unit tests.
 All the functional features are to be tested before committing the code.
 ## Contributors